 Since the ladies need a car, they took the van.
 Benny’s father sat in the passenger seat, with Tim sitting on the floor in the back.
 The seating arrangements made it a little difficult to hold a real conversation.
 Once there, Tim took control of the tour.

 Standing beside the van, Tim pointed to the end of the driveway.
 “Over there is where the Quonset hut will be built.
 It’ll be twenty by forty.
 It will have doors on the front and back with a dividing wall in the middle.
 The front will be a garage for restoring cars.
 The back will be storage for the farm equipment.”

 “Why on earth would you divide it like that?”

 “The tractor will be out in the field.
-It will get muddy and dirty, which it will track back to the building.
-We didn’t want to have all that dirt and stuff where we’re restoring the car since we’ll be painting and stuff.
+It will get muddy and dirty, which it would track back into the building.
+We didn’t want to have all that dirt and crud where we’re restoring cars since we’ll be painting and stuff.
 Our first idea was to have two separate buildings, but the contractor convinced us to do it this way.
 We only have one foundation and one dividing wall.
 It saved us quite a bit of money.”